LuisCorralR/InverseAcoustics/HARDWARE/README.md

 # Jetson Nano based Microphone Array + Depth Camera

 This install instructions requieres a Ubuntu 22.04.3 LTS 64 bit computer.
 Although, all software used is fully compatible with Windows and macOS.

+## xCORE-200 explorerKIT firmware
 Start by flashing the firmware on the xCORE-200 explorerKIT board.

 1. Download the `HARDWARE` folder to your home `~/` directory.
 2. Open a terminal and install OpenJDK 8: